The Diving Response: How Your Heart Reacts to Water

 Our bodies are constantly responding to the environment, making adjustments to keep us balanced, safe, and functioning efficiently.
 Some of these responses happen so quickly and automatically that we don’t even realize they’re controlled by our nervous system.
 Think about times when you’ve felt startled—your heart might race, your breathing quickens, and you feel an instant surge of energy.
 Other times, like after a big meal, you might feel relaxed, sluggish, and ready to rest.
 These changes are driven by two key divisions of the autonomic nervous system: one that prepares you for action and another that helps you recover and conserve energy.

 In this experiment, we’ll test how your body reacts to being submerged in water.
-By measuring heart rate changes, we’ll investigate how the nervous system adapts to different conditions and explore what this tells us about the way our bodies maintain balance in challenging environments.
+By measuring heart-rate changes, we’ll investigate how the nervous system adapts to different conditions and explore what this tells us about the way our bodies maintain balance in challenging environments.

 The way your body reacts in this experiment isn’t unique to humans—it’s a trait shared by many mammals!
 Whether it’s a human, a dolphin, or a seal, the nervous system triggers similar responses when submerged in water.
 As you observe your own body’s reaction, you’re witnessing a survival mechanism that has evolved across species to help conserve oxygen and adapt to underwater conditions.

-Experiment: Diving Reflex (Face Submersion)
+Diving Reflex (Face Submersion) Experiment

 Materials:

-• A container large enough for your face
+- Container large enough for your face

-• Cool or moderately cold water (NOT ice water)
+- Cool or moderately cold water (not ice water)

-• Human SpikerBox and electrode patches
+- Human SpikerBox & electrode patches

 Setup:

-3. Record a baseline resting heart rate, then hold your breath.
+- Record a baseline resting heart rate, then hold your breath.

 Results & Analysis

-Alternatives to Dunking Face in Water
+Alternatives to Dunking Your Face